Skip navigation

 Department: Humanities

-I am a registered expert with the European Anti-Fraud Commission and offer consultancy to national domestic abuse charities.
+I am a registered expert with the European Anti-Fraud Commission and provide consultancy and training to national domestic abuse charities.

 Patricia Canning